ZJU-REAL/Awesome-GUI-Agents/README.md

 VideoGUI: A Benchmark for GUI Automation from Instructional Videos

+Mobile-Agent-V: A Video-Guided Approach for Effortless and Efficient Operational Knowledge Injection in Mobile Automation

 ### Test-Scaling Method (GUI Grounding && GUI Navigation) (Zoom In && Zoom Out)
 1、Test-Time Reinforcement Learning for GUI Grounding via Region Consistency